 - Comes with a manufacturer warranty.
 If you find stains or other types of defects, manufacturers will often send you a new board for free!

-Cons of Hardwood Flooring
+❌ Cons of Finished Hardwood Flooring

 As you can see, choosing between prefinished and unfinished hardwood flooring is really a matter of preference.
-If you’d like to have a more custom-looking hardwood floor, then we recommend unfinished hardwood.
+If you’d like a more custom-looking hardwood floor, we recommend unfinished hardwood.
 It’s a great way to make your floor look unique and stand out.
 Another way to get a completely unique floor is to use reclaimed lumber.

-Reclaimed Hardwood Flooring
+3) Reclaimed Hardwood Flooring

 The lumber can be up to 150 years old and is still in pristine condition and full of character.
-In many ways reclaimed hardwood floors and the premier option if you’re wanting the best for your home.
+In many ways, reclaimed hardwood floors are the premier option if you want the best for your home.

 Check out our examples of reclaimed wood floors here.

-Solid or Engineered
+4 & 5) Solid or Engineered Hardwood

 After you’ve decided on unfinished vs. finished flooring, you’ll need to choose between solid or engineered hardwood.
 There are many pros and cons to both of these options, so we’ll be sure to go through them all.

-To start, though, here’s a simple definition.
+To start, here’s a simple definition.
 Solid wood floors are made up of one piece of wood with no glue holding it together.
 It’s simply the same wood that was harvested from the forest.

 ✅ Pros of Solid Hardwood Flooring

 - Can be refinished many times.
 The biggest perk of hardwood flooring is you’ll be able to sand off the old finish and refinish it several times over.